vatesfr/xen-orchestra/docs/from_the_sources.md

 ## Troubleshooting

-If you have problem during the buiding phase in `xo-web`, follow these steps:
+If you have problem during the buiding phase in `xo-web` or `xo-server`, follow these steps:

 1. `rm -rf node_modules`
 1. `npm install`
 1. `npm run build`

-Same principle for `xo-server`:

-1. `rm -rf node_modules`
-1. `npm install`

 ## FreeBSD